Back to Archive

 Why It's Crazy

-Instead of showing their product at all, Dove created an emotional documentary short that made millions of women cry — and it became the most-watched advertising video in history at the time.
+Instead of showing their product at all, Dove spent significant production budget creating an emotional documentary experiment that made millions of people cry — and became the most-watched advertising video in history at the time of its release.
+The soap was almost irrelevant.
+The insight was everything.

 03